adrpo/www.openmodelica.org/content/download/download-linux.md

 To install libraries, see [above](#modelica-libraries).

-## Docker

-It is also possible to install OpenModelica using [our docker images](https://hub.docker.com/r/openmodelica/openmodelica/tags) (or by creating your own, perhaps based on our [recipes](https://github.com/OpenModelica/OpenModelicaDockerImages/branches)).

 ## Source Code

 If you can't use deb packages at all, we recommended installing OpenModelica from <a href="/developersresources/source-code">source code</a>.